m-adamski/python-cloudflare-zones-scanner/README.md

                         The name of the resulting file in XLSX format
 ```

+## Cloudflare API Token
+In order to generate a list of domains and DNS entries, the tool needs access to your Cloudflare account.
+Generate API Token with permission to read Zone and DNS entries (Zone.Zone, Zone.DNS).

 ## Installation

 The module uses additional packages that must be installed with the package installer for Python.
 To do this, run the command: